 New Words, New Ideas: Reading Nonfiction

-Students will be able to identify and define unknown words in a nonfiction text.
+Students will be able to ask and answer questions to clarify the meaning of unknown words in a nonfiction text.

 - Gather students on the rug for the start of the lesson.